In search of the worlds best coffee grinder – The top 12 review

 It made out of forged steel and has an easily adjustable coarseness setting so is good for grinding to produce all types of coffee.
 It’s grinding edges are also made from hardened steel so it’s a hardy mill as well as being guaranteed for 25 years!
 Yes, 25 years.
 With this in mind you’re never going to need another grinder.
 Well, not for a long, long time.

 This is all because Zassenhaus are a German company that have been about for around 100 years.
 Of course Germany are world leaders in manufacturing and engineering.
 You only have to look at German cars to tell you that.
 All in all a great manual grinder and at around £65 quite frankly it’s cheap at twice the price.
+It’s probably the best coffee grinder I tested in 2016.

 This one is easily adjustable by a simple turn of the know and while personally I prefer the Skerton I still think this on is a great grinder and well worth the money at around £19.00